Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: IMD MEASUREMENT

-A typical IMD measurement with the amplifier off has the $f_1$ and $f_2$ tones' measured power increasing by 1 dB, and $f_1-f_s$ and $f_2+f_s$ increasing by 3 dB, as the source power increases by 1dB.
-Eventually the amplifier saturates, and the rate of increase declines.
-Such behavior is shown in figure \ref{fig:imd}\subref{fig:imd_clean}.
-The power at which the 1 dB/dB and 3 dB/dB lines intersect, shown as the star in the figure, is known as the third-order intercept point, and when the power at the amplifier's input is determined from this intercept point, the result is the input-referred third order intercept point, or $IIP_3$.
+A typical IMD measurement with the amplifier off has the measured power of the $\omega_1$ and $\omega_2$ tones increasing by 1 dB, and $IM_3$ tone power increasing by 3 dB, as the source power increases by 1 dB.
+Eventually, the amplifier saturates and the rate of increase declines.
+Such behavior is shown in Fig.~\ref{fig:imd}b.
+The power at which the 1 dB/dB and 3 dB/dB lines intersect, shown as the star in the figure, is known as the third-order intercept point, and when the power at the input of the amplifier is determined from this intercept point, the result is the input-referred third-order intercept point, or $IIP_3$.

 With the amplifier on, the IMD behavior becomes significantly stranger.
 Generally speaking, there is a region at low source power where the tones increase by 1 dB and 3 dB per 1 dB of source power.
-But as the source power increases, there are frequently unexpected declines and increases in the measured powers as seen in figure \ref{fig:imd}c.
-Similar behavior has been in another superconducting parametric amplifier, and was explained as being due to two-level systems (TLS) providing another source of fourth-order nonlinearity which dominates at lower powers.
+But as the source power increases, there are frequently unexpected declines and increases in the measured powers as seen in Fig.~\ref{fig:imd}(c).
+Similar behavior has been observed in another superconducting parametric amplifier, and was explained as being due to two-level systems (TLS) providing another source of fourth-order nonlinearity which dominates at lower powers.
 Amplifier $K$ is explained as being lower in magnitude with an opposite sign, and dominating at higher powers once TLS nonlinearity has saturated \cite{snakeamp}.
 Importantly, the TLS provide a fourth-order nonlinearity by coupling to low-frequency beat patterns in the sum of the two applied tones.
-This implies that the TLS will contribute confounding nonlinearity to IMD measurements, but not to a squeezing measurement, which lacks two tones relatively close in frequency.
+This implies that the TLS will contribute confounding nonlinearity to IMD measurements, but not to a squeezing measurement, which does not employ two tones relatively close in frequency.
 As a squeezing measurement will be comparable in power to the low end of practically measurable IMD powers, it is important to determine whether IMD at low powers is dominated by TLS or $K$ in our case.